yasmine-houri/Word_embeddings/README.md

 École nationale de la statistique et de l'administration économique, France

-This is an introduction to word embeddings, as premliminary work for my PhD proposal on the following subject:
+This is an introduction to word embeddings, as preliminary work for my PhD proposal on the following subject:

 **Gendered representations of power in France: a digital analysis of traces of occupational stratification in online texts**.